nprapps/nprapps.github.com/_posts/2016-05-17-tracking-audio-listening-in-our-elections-app.md

 A major component of our election coverage is audio-driven, whether through our live event coverage during primary nights or the NPR Politics Podcast in between events.
 Part of our decision to focus our app around audio stemmed from our newsroom putting a significant effort behind the audio coverage, but we also wanted to learn more about how our audience engages with audio on the internet.
 We treated our election app as a huge opportunity to do so.

 We wanted to be fair to ourselves and treat our audio online like we treat audio on the radio.
 That means placing much more difficult restrictions on what we call a "listener."
-In the calculations to follow, we treat listeners as those who listened to _more than five minutes_ of audio, which is how we count listeners in our radio ratings.
+In the calculations to follow, we treat listeners as those who listened to _at least five minutes_ of audio, which is how we count listeners in our radio ratings.

 Given this calculation, just 10% of our total user base are what we would consider "listeners".
 That being said, we haven't had audio in the experience 24/7, and sometimes we haven't had audio during high-traffic primary events.